Purchasing a server for your small business

-Once you have clarity on the reasoning behind the purchase of your server, you can go ahead with making several key decisions about the machine itself.
+Once you have clarity on the reasoning behind the purchase of your server, you can make several key decisions about the machine itself.

 Servers come in different configurations.
 Tower Servers and Rack Servers (there are also blade or modular servers, which also sit inside a rackmount tower).
 Both have their pros and cons.
 You will need to decide what is more important to you, and which factors may sway your decision.

-Tower servers such as the Dell PowerEdge T640 (pictured right) are free–standing units which can be placed just about anywhere in your office or warehouse.
+Tower servers such as the Dell PowerEdge T640 (pictured right) are free–standing units that can be placed just about anywhere in your office or warehouse.
 Where there is space, which is both cool and dry, there is a place for a tower server.
-However, if you plan to purchase several tower servers, this can end up being an issue as they can take up a lot of space with each added server that you purchase.
+However, if you plan to purchase several tower servers, this can end up being an issue as they can take up a lot of space.

-The main benefit of taking up all of this space with a server rack is that you can place multiple servers into the space that would be taken up by two to three tower servers.
+The main benefit of taking up all of this space with a server rack is that you can place multiple servers into the space that would be taken up by multiple tower servers.

 Network Attached Storage (NAS) vs Full-Blown Servers

 When people mention the term “office server” they usually are referring to an “office file server”.
 In these sorts of cases, there is no real need to purchase a full-blown-server which will run a type of OS.

 If you plan is to use your server to simply store and share files locally within your company, then a Network Attached Storage (NAS) will suffice.
 If, however, you need a server to run programs like email or maybe remote access, then you may require a more robust, capable system.

 Aside from deciding how much processing power or RAM you may need in your server, your main priority should be to decide what your storage requirements are now and moving forward.